Generalized Rindler Wedge and Holographic Observer Concordance: Introduction

-In this paper, we give the Rindler convexity condition and study its various interesting consequences for gravitational entanglement structure, including the validity of nesting rules and the saturation of the subadditivity condition.
+In this paper, we give the Rindler convexity condition, which is a constraint on the shape of accelerating observer horizons, and study its various interesting consequences for gravitational entanglement structure, including the validity of nesting rules and the saturation of the subadditivity condition.
 Then an important question arises as to what is the dual interpretation of these gravitational physics in holography.
 We propose a spacetime subregion duality for the generalized Rindler wedges, i.e. a generalized Rindler wedge corresponds to a boundary state in the spacetime subregion of the intersection of the GRW with the boundary spacetime.
-More explicitly, by the boundary state in a certain boundary spacetime subregion, we refer to the boundary state of the corresponding spatial subregion with certain IR entanglement structure removed and which IR entanglement structure needs to be removed is fully determined by the causal structure of the boundary spacetime subregion, i.e. the entanglement between any two points which cannot be causally connected in the spacetime subregion needs to be removed.
+More explicitly, by the boundary state in a certain boundary spacetime subregion, we refer to the boundary state of the corresponding spatial subregion with certain long-range entanglement structure removed and which long-range entanglement structure needs to be removed is fully determined by the causal structure of the boundary spacetime subregion, i.e. the entanglement between any two small subregions which cannot be causally connected in the spacetime subregion needs to be removed.
 We will provide evidence for this proposal from the observer correspondence, the subalgebra-subregion duality, from the equivalence of the entanglement entropy calculated for the state in the spacetime subregion with the entanglement entropy obtained from the GRW surface area and from a volume law in the case of very small time range for the boundary spacetime subregion.

-An immediate question is if the entanglement wedge could also be a GRW.
+An immediate question is if the entanglement wedge could also be a generalized Rindler wedge.
 In general, the answer is no when the entanglement wedge is not a causal wedge.
-Thus the observers in the entanglement wedge is a non-physical observer in this sense.
-Then could we turn an EW to a GRW?
-We propose a solution to this question by introducting spacetime cutoffs in the gravitational spacetime.
-As special cases and further generalizations, we also study spacetimes whose IR geometries are modified or even removed, which correspond to bounndary states with different IR entanglement structures.
+This means that for entanglement wedges that are not equivalent to causal wedges, we cannot define a set of nonintersecting observer worldlines within this entanglement wedge.
+In this case, the entanglement wedge cannot be an exact observable region of a set of well-defined observers.
+Thus the observers in the entanglement wedge are a set of non-physical observers in this sense.
+Then could we turn an entanglement wedge to a generalized Rindler wedge?
+We propose a solution to this question by introducing spacetime cutoffs in the gravitational spacetime.
+As special cases and further generalizations, we also study spacetimes whose IR geometries are modified or even removed, which correspond to boundary states with different long-range entanglement structures.